-We used Prothane bushes 14-504 to change the front and the rear bushes.
+I used Prothane bushes 14-504 to change the front and the rear engine mount bushes.
 These are a direct fit.
-We were considering changing the left and right motor mounts as well but we couldn’t find any of a suitable size, this turned out to be a blessing.
+I was considering changing the left and right motor mounts as well but I couldn’t find any of a suitable size, this turned out to be a blessing.

 Fitting of the engine mount bushes was a snap because we used our friendly garage!
 But seriously, the mechanic said it was a straightforward job.
-If you have change bushes before then you can change these bushes, they were a straight swap.
+If you have changed bushes before then you can change these bushes.

-The first thing we noticed was the extra vibration coming into the car, we have had the bushes on for 3 days now and either we have got used to the vibrations or the intensity has dropped, a bit of both I think.
-Pulling off you can immediately feel there is less play in the drivetrain and there is a small amount of vibration as the clutch engages.
+The first thing I noticed was the extra vibration coming into the car, I have had the bushes on for 3 days now and either we have got used to the vibrations or the intensity has dropped, a bit of both I think.
+Pulling off, you can immediately feel there is less play in the drivetrain and there is a small amount of vibration as the clutch engages.
 Unpleasant to start with but we are learning to drive around it and also the bushes have softened up slightly reducing the effect.

-An unforeseen benefit of fitting the bushes has been how much smoother the gear changes are now.
+An unforeseen benefit of fitting the bushes has been much smoother gear changes.
 Whereas before it was very difficult to make a gear change without it being felt in the cabin, now gear changes are imperceptible even if you are not trying to make smooth shifts.
-Like I said this is not something we were expecting but it is a welcome change.
+Like I said this is not something I was expecting but it is a welcome change.

 At 4000rpm and above the vibration inside the car is much much more noticeable.
 To the point of being unpleasant.
 This is the worst aspect of the change so far.

-Wheel hop has nearly been completely eradicated, the difference is more than we were expecting.
+Wheel hop has nearly been completely eradicated, the difference is more than I was expecting.
 You can still feel the wheel hop wanting to start but the vibrations never develop into anything meaningful, unlike before when it could get so bad you thought something was going to fall off the car.

-Changing the front and rear bushes with the black compound is as far as we want to go on a car that is used on the road.
-If we had changed the left and right bushes we would consider changing back to the old engine mounts.
+Changing the front and rear bushes with the black compound is as far as I want to go on a car that is used on the road.
+If I had changed the left and right bushes I would consider changing back to the old engine mounts.